jdemidova/optical-computing/README.md

 6. **Parameter Study:**
    - Vary number of discretization points
    - Vary integration bounds
-   - Vary function parameter /alpha
+   - Vary function parameter α

    Analyze how these affect numerical accuracy and the shape of both signals.
    ⚠️ If your integration domain is non-negative, do not extend it into negative values.